shi-yan/AssortedWidgets/ARCHITECTURE.md

 // ✅ O(1) lookup by ID
 // ✅ Easy to iterate all elements
 // ✅ No recursive traversal needed for many operations
+// ✅ Multiple tree structures can reference same elements
 ```

+**Why Separate Trees?**

+Each tree serves a different purpose:

+1. **ElementManager** (flat HashMap): Element storage and state
+   - Fast lookup: `O(1)` by WidgetId
+   - Used for: Message dispatch, property updates, bounds setting

+2. **SceneGraph** (lightweight tree): Rendering order
+   - Pre-order traversal: Parent → Children
+   - Used for: Painting in correct z-order

+3. **LayoutManager** (Taffy tree): Position computation
+   - Flexbox/Grid constraint solving
+   - Used for: Computing element bounds

+**Benefits:**
+- ✅ Each system optimized for its use case
+- ✅ No need to store redundant data in tree nodes
+- ✅ Easy to add new tree structures (e.g., accessibility tree)
+- ✅ Separation of concerns

 ### Memory Budget